kacperzarzycki/Python/README.md

 # Python

-My little projects, programmes and solutions made in Python 3.6
+My projects, programmes and solutions made in Python 3.6